abrudz/QuadRS/README.md

 The entire search/replace call can optionally be repeated by adding a numeric argument, or until no furthor transformations can be done by adding the argument `≡`.
 This is equivalent to appending `⍣N` or `⍣≡` in Dyalog APL.

+`?` is a special Argument which instead of running the Code, will return a proper APL function equivalent to the Code, including Arguments and post-processing functions if applicable.
+Use this tool to learn the proper syntax of ⎕R and ⎕S.

 ### Output

-Is the result of the transformed input, for QuadR, and a formatted list
+Is the result of the transformed input for QuadR, and a formatted list or QuadS.
+QuadS will merge the list elements together, padding with [fill elements](http://help.dyalog.com/16.0/Content/Language/Introduction/Variables/Prototypes%20and%20Fill%20Items.htm), if `≡` or any number is specified as Argument.

 ## Examples